hdShang/arxiv-daily/docs/cs-CL/2025-08-13/papers/250815793v2-format-as-a-prior-quantifying-and-analyzing-bias-in-llms-for-heterog.md

 ---
 layout: default
-title: Format as a Prior: Quantifying and Analyzing Bias in LLMs for Heterogeneous Data
+title: "Format as a Prior: Quantifying and Analyzing Bias in LLMs for Heterogeneous Data"
 ---

 # Format as a Prior: Quantifying and Analyzing Bias in LLMs for Heterogeneous Data